Written by Missy Johnston

 Windward Side of Mayreau Island

 Most of Mayreau is still privately owned by the Eustace family who inherited the island from the Saint Hilaire family through marriage.
 The Saint Hilaire family settled on this island after fleeing France during the Napoleonic wars and here grew Sea Island Cotton and cocoa.
 The locals farmed the land, on a system of land tenure, involving paying a share of profits to the Saint Hilaire family in return for the use of the land for farming and a place to build a home.

 There is one resort on Mayreau island in Saltwhistle Bay, a popular anchorage for visiting yachtsmen, called the Saltwhistle Bay Club.
 The Saltwhistle Bay Club, with 10 rooms for overnight accommodation, welcomes visiting yachtsmen.
 The anchorage in Saltwhistle Bay has lovely crystal-clear water over a sandy bottom.
 This is a great location for swimming.
 The Club also has a beach side restaurant and bar.

-What to Do on Mayreau Island, St. Vincent and the Grenadines, Caribbean
+What to Do on Yacht Charter on Mayreau Island, St. Vincent and the Grenadines, Caribbean

 Mayreau Gardens Underwater Coral

 Mayreau Gardens: These are underwater coral gardens just off the beach.
 Here is excellent snorkeling and scuba diving, along with swimming with sea turtles and possibly, depending on the day, friendly dolphins.

 Saltwhistle Bay Club: Enjoy the beach side restaurant or perhaps just a cooling drink at the bar.
 Here you are sure to meet other yachtsmen from various parts of the world, arriving and departing this tiny isle, just as people have for centuries, by boat.